moefront/muse-json-generator/README.md

 $ muse 477331181,480097777
 ```

-This action would generator a `playlist.json` in your current working directory.
+This action would generate a `playlist.json` in your current working directory.

 ## API